 Fisher TW-6 Metal Detector

-The Fisher TW-6 metal detector is based on an invention by Fisher Research Laboratory Inc. dating back to 1931.
-The TW-6's distinguishing feature is that the transmitting and receiving coils are separate, unlike most other metal detectors where both coils are integrated.
-This invention makes it possible to locate deep metal objects such as oil tanks, manhole covers, metal pipes, and cables when there is no "starting point" to connect a transmitter to.
-There are three different ways to locate: Method A: With both the transmitter and receiver attached to the carrying handle, acting as a metal detector.
-Method B: Place the transmitter above ground over the pipe and use the receiver to pick up and follow the signal.
-Method C: Once a "starting point" is established, connect the transmitter directly to the cable or pipe and use the receiver to pick up and follow the signal.
+The Fisher TW-6 metal detector is based on an invention by Fisher Research Laboratory Inc., made by the company in 1931.
+The distinguishing feature of the TW-6 is that the transmitting and receiving coils are separated, unlike most other metal detectors where both coils are integrated.
+This invention makes it possible to locate deep-seated metal objects such as oil tanks, manhole covers, metal pipes, and cables when there is no “starting point” to which a transmitter can be connected.
+Locating can be done in three different ways: Method A: with the transmitter and receiver attached to the carrying handle, allowing it to function as a metal detector.
+Method B: placing the transmitter above ground above the pipe and picking up and following the signal with the receiver.
+Method C: when there is a “starting point,” connecting the transmitter directly to the cable or pipe and picking up and following the signal with the receiver.

 Other features

-Detection signal by sound and visual (meter) display.
+Detection signal via sound and visual (meter) display.
 Battery check, connection for optional headphones and charger.
-Power supply by 8x 1.5 Volt AA penlight batteries for transmitter and receiver.
-Detection depth up to 7 meters for large objects.
+Powered by 8 x 1.5 Volt AA penlight batteries for transmitter and receiver.
+Maximum detection depth of 7 meters for large objects.